Shiri (film): Box office

 The total budget of the film was US$8.5 million, at the time the single biggest budget allocated to a South Korean film.
 Part of the funding was covered by the Korean electronics giant Samsung.
 The film was a critical and financial success in South Korea and broke box office records.
 Shiri was seen in South Korean cinemas by 6.9 million people, beating the previous record set by Titanic of 4.3 million.

-It was also successful throughout the rest of Asia (it was a top-grossing film when released in Hong Kong), and has since been issued on video worldwide.
+It was also successful throughout the rest of Asia.
+It opened at number one on its release in Japan and was a top-grossing film when released in Hong Kong.
 It has also played theatrically in limited engagements in the West.
+It has since been issued on video worldwide.

+Release

+Shiri was shown at the 36th Tokyo International Film Festival on October 27, 2023 to celebrate the 25th anniversary of Korean pop culture being introduced to Japan in cooperation with the South Korean Embassy in Japan and the Korean Film Council (KOFIC).
+The movie was previously released in Japan in 2000.

+Shiri was released in 4K Digital on September 13, 2024 in Japan.
+A South Korean release was done on March 19, 2025.
+New theatrical posters were released to promote the release.

 Reception

 The film was voted the favorite film by South Koreans with 11,918 votes in a 2002 online poll of 54,013 people conducted by the South Korean movie channel Orion Cinema Network.

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Shiri was listed at 96th place on this list.